Pengyu-Jin/Pengyu-Jin.github.io/docs/major/EN-learn/phrase.md

     - When life throws you a curveball, you need to know how to handle it.
     - Ever since the recent September update, many people have complained about a battery drain of 20% even when the machine is turned off.
 That's a real curveball.

+*`canary in the mine`*

+:   the phrase "canary in the mine" is used metaphorically to refer to something or someone that serves as an early indicator of potential problems or dangers.
+It highlights the idea of detecting risks before they become widespread or catastrophic.

+    - Scientists are increasingly keen to find out what's going on because they consider the Arctic the 'canary in the mine' for global warming - a warning of what's in store for the rest of the world.